 “Sorting jokes, yes, that’s what they often do, they sort!” a voice laughed, disembodied by the fog. “‘A joke may be exceedingly useful for it is generally in the oddest way the truth and yet not the fact.’
 Very practical, indeed!”

 “I do not care for jokes.
 They are undignified,” I replied in my exasperation.

 “Aw, yes, ‘joking is undignified; that is why it is so good for one’s soul,’” replied the speaker as he came into view.
 At first glance, I thought that one of the giant trees had come alive to take me to task over my disgust of frivolity.
 A tall, bushy-haired man skipped out of the morning mist, shaking with laughter and mumbling something about Wells getting the last laugh with his stories about time travel.

 “Mr. Hume, I presume,” he said, eagerly shaking my hand.
 “Mr. G.K.
 Chesterton at your service.”
 He was unusually dressed, not at all the fashion of the day.
 He had on a black coat and trousers of some sort and a rounded black hat, all of which were incredibly wrinkled as if he’d been lying in bed in them.
-He carried a cane, but only as an afterthought.
+He carried a walking stick as if it was a sword.

 “David Hume,” he said, almost to himself, as he looked at me intently.
 “Puts me in mind of a kingly dance in a linen ephod, it does.
 Do you dance, Mr. Hume?”

 “I do not dance,” I replied, wondering what the devil dancing had to do with miracles.
 I was growing impatient by the moment.
 I decided to get to point of the meeting in order to hasten its end.

 “‘However, I do flatter myself, that I have discovered an argument … which, if just, will, with the wise and learned, be an everlasting check to all kinds of superstitious delusion, and consequently, will be useful as long as the world endures.’”